Your Ticket to the Next Life

 The Soul Reflects

-The presence of your soul allows you to be self-reflective—a uniquely human trait.
+The soul is self-reflective—a uniquely human trait.
 Self-reflection differs from the self-consciousness of personality.
-While self-consciousness provides you with self-awareness and an awareness of other selves, the self-reflection of the soul enables you to examine and evaluate yourself in such a way as to objectify your thoughts, feelings, and actions.
-In a sense, it is the ability to examine yourself at arm’s length—to be morally mindful.
+While self-consciousness provides us with self-awareness and an awareness of other selves, the self-reflection of the soul enables us to examine and evaluate ourselves in such a way as to objectify our thoughts, feelings, and actions.
+It’s the ability to examine ourselves at arm’s length—to be morally mindful.

 – The Urantia Book

 Being morally mindful is being morally self-conscious.
-It requires courageous and sincere self-reflection.
-It’s a meditative exercise essential for distinguishing moral meanings and choosing divine values.
-This, in turn, leads to more soul growth and an increasingly spiritual life.
-See Meditation – Its Mystic Roots and Divine Meditation – A Working Method.
+It is courageous and sincere self-reflection—an essential meditative exercise for distinguishing moral meanings and choosing divine values.
+Such contemplations lead to even more soul growth and an increasingly spiritual life.
+(See Meditation – Its Mystic Roots and Divine Meditation – A Working Method).

-When aided by the Spirit of Truth, all reflective thought of a spiritual or moral nature helps you to discern truth in any situation and is, therefore, always linked to wisdom.
-The ongoing process of self-reflection and moral choosing, when done in harmony with the way of God, opens up a wider spiritual channel within you, thereby increasing the amount of divine love, wisdom, and energy you receive.
+When aided by the Spirit of Truth, all reflective thought of a spiritual or moral nature helps us to discern truth in any situation and is, therefore, always linked to wisdom.
+The ongoing process of self-reflection and moral choosing, when done in harmony with the way of God, opens up a wider spiritual channel within us, thereby increasing the amount of divine love, wisdom, and energy we receive.

 The Soul Survives

-Your soul is your celestial shuttle to eternal life—your living connection to the spirit world.
+The soul is our celestial shuttle to eternal life—our living connection to the spirit world.
 As we all surmise, the material body and the material brain do not survive death.
-But, as many spiritual and religious visionaries have taught over the ages, the soul does.
+But as many spiritual and religious visionaries have taught over the ages, the soul does.

-Your spiritual self survives death simply because it is not material, and also because it has eternal purpose; namely that your soul, along with your personality, go on to form the nucleus of your new, immortal self.
+The spiritual self (soul) survives death simply because it is not material, and also because it has eternal purpose; namely that the soul, along with the personality, goes on to form the nucleus of our new, immortal selves.

 – The Urantia Book

 But don’t expect your new life to be a bed of ease.
-You start off just where you left off.
+You start just where you left off.
 There is no jumping the queue.
-All that we achieve in this life or the next is through our own efforts and experience, not by some magical transformation into a perfect being.
+All that we achieve in this life or the next will be through our own efforts and experience, not by some magical transformation into a perfect being.

 A complaining soul complains even in Paradise.